Page Last Updated May 15, 2026.

 Taxonomy of Boraginaceae

-There are 1,793 species in 94 genera in the Boraginales order of the core eudicots (dicots).
-This family recently underwent major revisions, including the removal of the Hydrophyllaceae, Heliotropiaceae, Cordiaceae, and Ehretiaceae.
-As a result, many genera have changed in the family; the list below is current, although the number of species in each may not be current, as this is always changing as new information is gathered.
+There are 1,793 species in 94 genera in the Boraginaceae family in the Boraginales order of the core eudicots (dicots).
+This family recently underwent major revisions, including the removal of the Hydrophyllaceae, Heliotropiaceae, Cordiaceae, Ehretiaceae, and others based on modern molecular phylogenetics.
+As a result, many genera have changed in the family, but the genera listed immediately below are accurate as per APG IV.
+For more information on the justification of this split of the Boraginales, I encourage you to check out Luebert et al. (2016) in the references below.

 There are 3 currently accepted subfamilies: